isotopp/isotopp.github.io/_posts/2019-11-11-filling-disk-space-fast.md

 - storage
 - datenbanken
 ---
-Some of the database at work are a tad on the large side, in the high 2-digit terabytes of size.
-Copying these at the moment takes a rather long time, multiple days, up to a week.
+Some of the databases at work are a tad on the large side, in the high 2-digit terabytes of size.
+Copying these to new machines at the moment takes a rather long time, multiple days, up to a week.
+Speeding it up pays twice, because with shorter copy times there is also less binlog to catch up.

 I have been looking into disk copy speeds in order to better understand the limits.
 When creating a partition from NVME devices, the most simple layout